ligato/site/content/architecture/lig-framework-overview.md

 <br/>

-The KV Scheduler is plugin that works with VPP and Linux agents on the SB side, and orchestrators/external data sources such as KV data stores, and RPC clients on the NB side.
+The KV Scheduler is a plugin that works with VPP and Linux plugins on the SB side; It works with orchestrators, external data sources such as KV data stores, and RPC clients on the NB side.
 In a nutshell, it keeps track of the correct configuration order and associated dependencies.

 <br/>